MIRA-KUMAR/Leetcode-Learning/README.md

 Return the number of pairs of songs for which their total duration in seconds is divisible by 60.
 Formally, we want the number of indices i, j such that i < j with (time[i] + time[j]) % 60 == 0.

+# LeetCode 1046.
+Last Stone Weight

+You are given an array of integers stones where stones[i] is the weight of the ith stone.

+We are playing a game with the stones.
+On each turn, we choose the heaviest two stones and smash them together.
+Suppose the heaviest two stones have weights x and y with x <= y.
+The result of this smash is:

+    If x == y, both stones are destroyed, and
+    If x != y, the stone of weight x is destroyed, and the stone of weight y has new weight y - x.

+At the end of the game, there is at most one stone left.

+Return the weight of the last remaining stone.
+If there are no stones left, return 0.

 # LeetCode 1085: Sum of Digits in the Minimum Number

 Given an integer array nums, return 0 if the sum of the digits of the minimum integer in nums is odd, or 1 otherwise.